Eccenux/WebCompass/README.md

 For in-browser compass support see: [Can I use information](http://caniuse.com/#feat=deviceorientation).
 That's not that good, but with PhoneGap it should work in more devices.

 Note that PhoneGap Build now only support 3 platforms.
-You can still build for other ones using older version of PhoneGap or just get PhoneGap and build to all platforms.
+You can still build for other ones using older version of PhoneGap on Phonegap Build (pre 3.0) or just install PhoneGap on your computer and build to all platforms.